vishnu25832/ai-prompt-library/README.md

 ## 🔥 Key Design Decisions

 * Used Django without DRF to match assignment constraints
-* Function-based views for simplicity
+* Function-based views for simplicity and control
 * Redis used as the single source of truth for view count
 * Angular standalone components for minimal setup
 * Focused on working system over over-engineering